codio/site/source/docs/ide/features/inline-preview.html.markdown

 ###Dynamic content
 To access files or services that are executed on the server (PHP, Ruby, Node etc.), you need to use the right-most menu option.
 You can access your server side application in one of two ways:

-- `word1-word2.codio.io:port` specify the port in the normal way
+- `word1-word2-port.codio.io` which will access your box over port 80, which is useful if your corporate firewall blocks ports other than 80 and 443.
-- `word1-word2-port.codio.io` to access over port 80, which is useful if your corporate firewall blocks ports other than 80 and 443.
+- `word1-word2.codio.io:port` where you can specify the port.

 `word1-word2` is an automatically generated subdomain name for your Codio Box.
 You can configure your application to listen on ports in the normal way, but please be aware than Codio supported a restricted range of ports.
 Please refer to [this section](/docs/ide/boxes/access/ext-access) for more details.